grafana/metrictank/docs/installation-deb.md

 Note that metrictank simply logs to stdout.
 So where the log data ends up depends on your init system.

 If using upstart, you can then find the logs at `/var/log/upstart/metrictank.log`.
-With systemd, you can use something like `journalctl -f metrictank`.
+With systemd, you can use something like `journalctl -f -u metrictank`.

 ## Play with it!